Neural Network Approach to Construction of Classical Integrable Systems

 We propose a loss function that consists of two parts: the loss of the action-variable conservation and the loss of the energy equivalence.
-Specifically, the losses are given by the mean squared logarithmic error (MSLE) function, which is often used for time series analysis~\cite{Liu-etal2017,Zhou-Huang2019,Van-etal2018},
+Specifically, the losses are given by the mean squared logarithmic error (MSLE) function, which is arguably one of the most useful loss functions for time series analysis~\cite{Liu-etal2017,Zhou-Huang2019,Van-etal2018},

 where $N$ is the number of particles, $N_\mathrm{time}$ is the number of time points, and $\average{\cdot}_D$ is the average over the input data.
 The loss function $L_E$ quantifies the energy equivalence: the energy is invariant under the canonical transformation.
 The loss function $L_I$ computes the difference between the action variables at two-time points.
 We calculate the time evolution of the real space variables using the neural network potential function.
 The initial state of the time evolution is set through the inverse canonical transformation from training data labeled as $\{I_i(t_0)\}_{i=1}^{N}$.
 Then, $\{I_i(t_k)\}_{i=1}^{N}$ are calculated from the time series of $\{p_i,q_i\}_{i=1}^{N}$ through the canonical transformation.
 In the present study, we used the adjoint method with a symplectic integrator~\cite{Sanz-Serna2016,NeuralODE} to reduce the memory consumption in the time evolution.